Keeganlt/Keeganlt.github.io/_members/Allison-McElroy.md

 B.S. in Biology

-Allison was a UROP student and worked with us as a fourth year undergraduate biology student.
+Allison was a UROP summer student and worked with us as a fourth year undergraduate biology student.
 She is interested in infectious disease epidemiology and is currently pursuing a graduate degree.